VDBWRAIR/ngs_mapper/doc/source/analysis.rst

      $> runsample --fasta -od 947 ngs_mappers/tests/fixtures/fasta/ ngs_mapper/tests/fixtures/functional/947.ref.fasta 947

-This will fill in your fasta files with dummy quality values of 40.
-You can mix fastq and fasta files within the folder, but be mindful of the dummy quality values added to the fasta files.
+This will allow the pipeline to read fasta files as well as other input files inside of the readsdir directory.
+Without --fasta, all fasta files inside readsdir would be skipped.
+When you use this option, fasta files are converted to fastq files with dummy quality of 40 in the first step of the pipeline.

 Specifying specific platforms to map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^